|

 Celtic myth name of a thunder god, meaning "thunder."

-- TARAS:
+- TARAS

-- TARASIOS:
+- TARASIOS

-Greek name meaning "of Tarentum."
+(Ταράσιος): Greek name

 - TARBEN: